eed3si9n/eed3si9n.com/original/starlark-4.2.1.md

 ### Summary

-- Starlark is a is a dialect of Python, designed as a configuration language for Bazel.
+- Starlark is a dialect of Python, designed as a configuration language for Bazel.
-- Starlark 4.2.1 is available on Maven Central, and can be used from Scala or Java to create a custom DSL with typo checks but no other side effects.
+- Starlark 4.2.1 is available on Maven Central (as an unofficial distribution), and can be used from Scala or Java to create a custom DSL with typo checks but no other side effects.